In this article:

 - Muscle weakness

-There are also combination T4/T3 formulations that come in a single pill.
-In the United States, these come as natural desiccated thyroid (NDT).
-While every person is unique in what will work best for them, synthetic T4 is usually the standard treatment method for hypothyroidism.
+There are also combination T4-T3 formulations that come in a single pill.
+In the United States, these come as natural desiccated thyroid (NDT), or you can have a medication compounded for you based on your specific needs.

-If you stop taking your thyroid medication, you can expect your hypothyroid symptoms to return.
-Typically, the longer you go without your medication, and the more severe your thyroid disease is, the higher your risk for severe and even life-threatening conditions.
+You can expect your symptoms to return if you stop taking your thyroid medication and have overt hypothyroidism.
+Typically, the longer you go without your medication, and the more severe your thyroid disease is, the higher your risk is for developing severe and even life-threatening conditions.

 People with moderate to severe hypothyroidism who stop taking their medication are at risk for extreme health events, including a myxedema crisis.
-Although very rare, a myxedema crisis is a life-threatening complication of hypothyroidism.
-Typically, this condition arises when someone already has uncontrolled hypothyroidism, and a precipitating event occurs, like infection or pregnancy.
+Although rare, a myxedema crisis is a life-threatening complication of hypothyroidism.
+Typically, this condition arises when someone already has uncontrolled hypothyroidism and has a triggering event like an infection or surgery.

 - Difficulty breathing